t330/entailment_judgement_api/README.md

             "sentence2": "That person is beautiful."
           },
           {
-            "sentence1": "I'm going to go see you tomorrow.", "sentence2": "I'm going to eat fish tomorrow."
+            "sentence1": "I''m going to go see you tomorrow.", "sentence2": "I''m going to eat fish tomorrow."
           }
         ]
       }'